 - 1. An assignment is due on the due date. - 2.
-Late assignments will be subject to a grade reduction. - 3.
+Late assignments may be subject to a grade reduction, not more than 10% for grades K-4 and 20% for 5th and 6th grade. - 3.
 Students absent on the due date of a project, book report, or assignment, and that day only, are responsible to hand that assignment in on the day they return.
 If a child has an excused absence, the project or report is due on the day they return to school for full credit.
 All other assignments missed due to an excused absence are due according to the excused absence policy. - 4.
 No make-up work, missing assignments, etc., except those due to a prolonged absence or extenuating circumstances, can be handed in after the close of a marking period. - 5.
-Book reports and projects assigned ahead of time are due on the date assigned.
-If the student turns in the report or project late, the highest grade a child may achieve is 64% on the first day the project or report is late and a 0% any day after. - 6.
-Grace Notes; Plymouth Christian elementary recognizes that while assignments are expected to be completed and turned in on time, there are occasionally circumstances when missing an assignment is unavoidable.
+Grace Notes: Plymouth Christian elementary recognizes that while assignments are expected to be completed and turned in on time, there are occasionally circumstances when missing an assignment is

+- unavoidable.
 A student may use a Grace Note the next morning following the missed assignment with no penalty.
 Grace Notes may not be used for tests, quizzes or projects with advanced due dates.
 Please review specific class expectations at the beginning of the school year.
-Two Grace Notes per quarter will be issued to all 4th 6th grade students. - 7.
+Two Grace Notes per quarter will be issued to all 4th 6th grade students. - 6.
 Special Circumstances: Unless there are extenuating circumstances approved by the teacher and the principal, assignments required for a course must be completed by the end of the marking period.